Faculty Fellowship and Exchange Opportunities

 Full-time faculty wishing to be considered for the fellowship should submit a copy of their CV and a brief description of no more than two pages in length that: outlines the research they propose to do while in Tokyo; gives the name or names of Waseda colleagues with whom they intend to work/interact with while there; and suggests possible dates for the residency period.

-The deadline for submitting applications for the 2016-17 Tsunoda Fellowship is 5:00 p.m. on Monday, March 14, 2016.
-Applications should be submitted to the Office of the Provost, 205 Low Library, MC 4313; they may also be submitted via e-mail to firstname.lastname@example.org.
+The deadline for submitting applications for the 2017-18 Tsunoda Fellowship is Monday, March 20, 2017.
+Applications should be submitted to the Office of the Vice Provost for Academic Programs via e-mail at firstname.lastname@example.org.

 - École Polytechnique: One full-time officer of instruction of professorial rank will be selected to spend one semester as a visiting professor at École Polytechnique.